MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

 **Create an app registration**

 1. Sign in to the [Azure portal](https://portal.azure.com), using an admin account on the same tenant as your Power Virtual Agents chatbot.
 1. Go to [App registrations](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade), either by selecting the icon or searching in the top search bar.
-Create a new 'Application Registration'
+Create a new **Application Registration**.
 1. Select **New registration** and enter a name for the registration.
 It can be helpful to use the name of the bot you're enabling authentication for.
 For example, if your bot is called "Contoso sales help", you might name the app registration as "ContosoSalesReg" or something similar.
 1. Select **Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)**
 1. Leave the **Redirect URI** section blank for now, as you'll enter that information in the next steps.
 Select **Register**.